megaz0rd/hello-world/README.md

 # hello-world

-First few lines of progrmmning in GitHub.
+First few lines of programming in GitHub.

 Hi, my name is Adam and I seek for new challenges in my life.